 The Disney Channel

 and hosted by Marc Price.
-This version began in April 1989 and outlasted the syndicated run, airing until 1992.
+This version began in April 1989, initially taping at Disney-MGM Studios in Florida before moving to LA, and outlasted the syndicated run, airing until 1992.
 Disney Channel revived the series as Disney's Win, Lose or Draw

 in early 2014 with Justin Willman as host.

 A video game version was also released in 1990 by Hi-Tech Expressions for the Nintendo Entertainment System (in which it was a licensed game cartridge) as much as its board game versions.
 A more enhanced version is coming to the Nintendo NX game system (as a launch title), loosely based off the 2014 Disney Channel game show of the same name.
 A Japan-only version was released in 1995 by Banpresto for the SNES add-on BS-X Satellaview Satellite; this downloadable game remained accessible until the Satellaview service ended in 2000.